Hotel Deals in Fort Lauderdale from $52

 Price by Week Day

-Average hotel price during the week peaks at around $220.
+Average hotel price peaks at just over $230 on Friday.

 Price by Month